ZhiyuanChen/open-feishu/docs/docs/about/privacy.en.md

 The third parties we may share personal information with are as follows:

-- **Advertising, Direct Marketing, and Lead Generation** Google AdSense
+- **Advertising, Direct Marketing, and Lead Generation**
+    - Google AdSense
 - **Cloud Computing Services**
+    - Microsoft Azure
-  Microsoft Azure, Amazon Web Services (AWS) and Google Cloud Platform
+    - Amazon Web Services (AWS)
+    - Google Cloud Platform (GCP)
-- **Communications and Content Delivery Network (CDN) Services** Cloudflare
+- **Communications and Content Delivery Network (CDN) Services**
+    - Cloudflare
 - **Content Optimisation**
-  Google Site Search and Google Fonts
+    - Google Site Search
+    - Google Fonts
-- **Functionality and Infrastructure Optimisation** GitHub Pages
+- **Functionality and Infrastructure Optimisation**
+    - GitHub Pages
 - **User Commenting and Forums**
+    - Disqus
+    - GitHub Issues
-  Disqus, GitHub Issues and GitHub Discussions
+    - GitHub Discussions
 - **Web and Mobile Analytics**
-  Google Analytics
+    - Google Analytics

 We also may need to share your personal information in the following situations:

 - **Business Transfers.**
     We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

 !!! info "We have disclosed the following categories of personal information for a business purpose in the past twelve (12) months:"